Who Is Abby Lee Miller?

 Being exposed to dance her whole life, it's no surprise that Abby Lee Miller wanted to follow in her mother's footsteps.
 Miller's mom, Maryen Lorrain, a 50-year member of the Dance Masters of America, ran several dance studios before settling down with George L. Miller in the Pittsburgh suburbs.
 They had their daughter on September 21, 1966.

-As a young girl, she studied dance at her mom's studio in Penn Hills, Pennsylvania.
-While she enjoyed numerous other activities, including Girl Scouts, ski club, clarinet lessons and charm school, Miller's primary passion was dance, especially competitions.
+As a young girl, Miller studied dance at her mom's studio in Penn Hills, Pennsylvania.
+While she enjoyed other activities, including Girl Scouts, ski club, clarinet lessons and charm school, Miller's primary passion was dance, especially competitions.
 Not a fan of performing herself, she opted for teaching early on.
 She founded the Abby Lee Dance Company while still a teenager.
-In 1980 she opened her own dance studio and has taught 3,000 to 4,000 students to date.
+In 1980 she opened her own dance studio, where she has taught 3,000 to 4,000 students to date.

 Over the years, Miller's students have gone on to dance in such Broadway productions as Footloose, Wicked and The Lion King, as well as in Radio City's Christmas Spectacular.
 In a twist of fate, Miller went from the sidelines to center stage herself when Lifetime offered her a reality-television show, Dance Moms.

 Debuting on July 13, 2011, Dance Moms followed a group of young wannabe dancers at Miller's dance studio and their stage moms.
 It became a pop-culture sensation, its third-season premiere drawing 2.8 million viewers in January 2013.
 Season 8 was scheduled to begin in May 2018.